 If you are unvaccinated, either by choice or because of a medical condition, you can still travel domestically, but are advised to wear a mask and socially distance in crowded areas.

-road trip?
+?
 Sure, flying is quicker, but when it comes to avoiding COVID-19, packing up the family station wagon is the safest bet.

 Look for hotels with additional screening and cleaning protocols in place, or even better, find a vacation rental.
 Not only will you have the entire place to yourself, but most self-catering accommodations offer check-in and check-out using a lockbox, so you won’t have to interact with anyone outside of your traveling party.